-I made this tasty dish a few times since I’ve published it, and again, a couple of days ago.
-So it made me think it would be a good idea to re-post the recipe, as it was published in the early days of the blog, and most of you probably haven’t seen it.
+I made this tasty dish a few times since I’ve posted it, and again, a couple of days ago.
+It was as delicious as always, and it made me think it would be a good idea to re-post the recipe, as it was posted in the early days of the blog, and some of you probably haven’t seen it.
 See you next week with a new recipe.

 Stuffed vegetables are the tasty proof for the phrase “the whole is greater than the sum of its parts”.
 Both the stuffing and the vegetables impart their flavors on each other and create a new wonderful flavor, while one can still taste each part separately.

 However, carefully emptying the vegetables from their flesh, especially small ones, is time consuming and requires special tools.
 So, no wonder some ancient cook came up with the idea of cutting the vegetables in half and emptying them easily and in half the time.